-Skin lightening trends are very common amongst the Africans communities all across the world and the statistics have confirmed the fact with up to 70% of black women applying skin lightening products in various parts of the world.
-Africa alone has approximate 2/3rd of world’s dark-skinned population.
+Skin lightening trends are very common among the Africans and Asian communities all across the world and the statistics have confirmed the fact with up to 70% of black women applying skin lightening products in various parts of the world.
+Africa alone has approximate 2/3rd of world's dark-skinned population.

 The World Health Organisation recorded that by the late 60's over 60% of urban women in Africa reported using skin lightener formulas and it was fourth most commonly used product in an average African household.
 In African countries, there also tends to be a bigger market for unregulated products which cater to the middle class and low-income segments of the country.

 Such products lead to harmful side effects and cause allergic reactions from toxic components such as Hydroquinone and other chemicals present in the products.
 In this article, we will talk about some of the best skin lightening products for black skin without Hydroquinone.

 However, before that let's understand the skin lightening trends among African women so far to highlight the underlying serious concern of using highly chemical based skin lightening products on black skin.

 Although it is an uncommon practice in America, African-Americans use different varieties of skin bleaching products that are easily available in the market.
 Unfortunately, in some regions, lighter skin means better job opportunities and lesser prejudice in the white-dominated countries.
 This is a true scenario for South African countries where even the government was white dominated which lead to the skin lightening practice for many decades.

 Due to lack of research in production, manufacturing, and use of sub-standard components to meet the market requirements, the companies have been selling out highly chemical-based skin whitening creams to keep up with the demands of the consumers.